 If you are interested in an even more comprehensive experience with classical antiquity, check our project pack ANCIENT GREEK AND ROMAN PACK combining 2 different Balkan Heritage Field School Projects!

 The first historic records that mention Stobi are by the Roman historian Titus Livy, and concern the period of the second century BC, when (in 197 BC) the Macedonian king Philip V defeated the Dardanians in the vicinity of Stobi.
 According to Livy, after the Roman conquests of Macedonia, Stobi became an important center for salt trading.
 In 69 AD Emperor Vespasian granted Stobi the rank of municipium and the right to mint its own coins.
-Salt trading and the strategic position between two rivers on the cross-road of the ancient road along the Vardar valley and the branches of Via Diagonalis and Via Egnatia, brought to the city long-term prosperity between the first and the third centuries AD.
-Several monumental buildings in Stobi are dated to this period: the Theater, the first City Wall, the Gate of Heraclea, part of the Forum Romanorum, Casa Romana, the Synagogue and the water supply system.
-In 267/269 AD the city suffered from raids by Goths and Herules.
-After their devastating attacks, Stobi was rebuilt, but following a different urban model.
+Salt trading and the strategic position between two rivers on the cross-road of the ancient road that ran along the two rivers Axios and Erigon brought to the city long-term prosperity between the first and the third centuries AD.
+Several monumental buildings in Stobi are dated to this period: the Theater, the first City Wall, the Gate of Heraclea, Public Building with Arches (most probably the Stobi library), Casa Romana, the Synagogue and the water supply system.
+In 267 AD the city suffered from raids by Goths and Herules and after devastating earthquake at the end of the 3 AD Stobi was rebuilt, but following a different urban model.
 Most of the ruins visible today belong to buildings dated to this period.
 In the fourth century AD Stobi became an important Christian center and seat of mighty bishops.
 In the fifth and sixth century, Stobi was the capital city of the Roman province Macedonia Secunda, but suffered from the raids of Huns, Ostrogoths, Avars and Slavs.
-An earthquake in 518 AD marked the beginning of the end of urban life in Stobi.
+The constant threat of barbarian raids, as well as certain climatic changes lead to the gradual abandonment of the city in the second half of the 6th century AD.
 Some records mention a small Slav community that settled and lived here in later centuries.
 The last historical reference regarding Stobi is about the victory of the Byzantine troops over the military crew of Stobi in the eleventh century AD.

 Periods of excavations:

 For more than a century the ancient city of Stobi has been attracting scientists from all over the World to reveal its secrets.
-The first reported excavations started during the World War I by German officers and the archaeologist F. Krischen.
+The first reported excavations started during the World War I by German officers and the archaeologist Hald and later on Krischen.

 1955 to 1969 - Excavations carried out by the Archaeological Museum of Skopje and the Agency for Protection of Monuments of Culture, Macedonia;